webmatch/WbmQueryManager/readme.md

 ## Install with composer
 * Change to your root Installation of shopware
-* Run command `composer require webmatch/wbm-query-manager` and install and active plugin with Plugin Manager
+* Run command `composer require webmatch/wbm-query-manager` and install and activate plugin with Plugin Manager

 Usage
 =====